UniverseStudiosMC/UniverseJobs/docs/api/events.md

-﻿# 🎭 JobsAdventure API Events
+﻿# 🎭 UniverseJobs API Events

-JobsAdventure emits a variety of events that allow third-party Plugins to integrate deeply with the job system.
+UniverseJobs emits a variety of events that allow third-party Plugins to integrate deeply with the job system.
 All events inherit from the Bukkit `Event` class and can be listened to via the `@EventHandler` annotation.

 ## 📋 Complete Event List

 ### 1. PlayerJobJoinEvent
-**Package**: `fr.ax_dev.jobsAdventure.api.events`
+**Package**: `fr.ax_dev.UniverseJobs.api.events`
 **Cancellable**: ❌ No

 Triggered when a player successfully joins a job.